DiesDasJenes/advent_of_code/README.md

-## Advent of Code 2018
+# Advent of Code

-This repository is full of christmas joy.
-It's time to open the christmas calendar for programmers.

-2018

-* Day 1: Java
-* Day 2: Java
+This repository contains my solutions to the various puzzles from [Advent of Code](https://adventofcode.com/)